VOLTTRON/volttron/docs/source/driver-framework/ecobee/ecobee-web-driver.rst

 Ecobee Driver Usage
 ###################

-At the configured interval, the master driver will publish a JSON object with data obtained from Ecobee based on the provided configuration files.
+At the configured interval, the platform driver will publish a JSON object with data obtained from Ecobee based on the provided configuration files.

 To view the publishes in the `volttron.log` file, install and start a ListenerAgent: